-- failed to provide sufficient area of diverse habitat (that is, they failed to maximize use of the delineated Project Area lands and lacked community interspersion), - were inconsistent with the appropriate geomorphic setting of riparian communities or restoration practices, and - were determined as likely to negatively alter flood conveyance.
+- failed to maximize use of the delineated Project Area lands and lacked community interspersion, - created unnatural habitat associations (i.e., they create habitat inappropriate for their geomorphic position), and - were determined likely to reduce flood conveyance.

 The number and interspersion of cover types restored and the total acreage restored were taken into consideration for assessing the application of the first criterion.
-The second criterion. "appropriateness with the geomorphic setting", selected against alternatives, which misplaced riparian communities.
+The second criterion, "appropriateness with the geomorphic setting", selected against alternatives, which misplaced riparian communities.
 Hydroriparian communities occur in the lowest positions in the channel cross-section, where water is usually is at or near the surface.
 Mesoriparian communities occur vertically above channel flow but experience frequent flooding or surface saturation from high water levels in the channel.
 Xeroriparian communities experience brief and infrequent flooding or saturation, being sustained by rainfall and local surface runoff.
 In geomorphic terms, hydroriparian plants are most often found adjacent to the active channel or in the adjoining lower terraces.
 Mesoriparian plants would be found in the lower or upper terraces and xeroriparian plants would be found in the upper terraces or the historic floodplain.
 While diminished flows might lead to drier communities occurring near the active channel, hydroriparian plants would not be found in the historic floodplain and drier communities would not be found near the channel with a wetter one upgradient at a greater distance from the channel (See Figure 4.3).
 With a few exceptions described later, alternatives that violated this "natural logic" were eliminated.